Jan Verbesselt and Dainius Masiliunas

 • make a directory and remove it (e.g. mkdir namedirectory and rmdir namedirectory or rm -r namedirectory).

-• use ls commands and its options.
+• use ls commands and its options to check content in current directory.

 To recap so far, here’s a list of most common commands: